vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 to himself as "Daivākarih" in S. S.V. referred to above, there does not remain much difficulty in fixing his date.
 Abhinavagupta's Pratyabhijña Vimarsini is the last of his available works and came after his Brhati Vimarsinī which was completed in 1015, as we have already shown in the chro nological order of his works.
 And Bhatta Kallata, we know, was king Avanti Varman's contemporary (855).
 Allowing, therefore, a period of about a century for the intervening four generations it will not be wrong, in our opinion, to say that he was an older contemporary of Abhinava, if not & predecessor.

 HIS WORKS.
-1. SIVA SOTRA VĀRTIKA (published) 2.
+1. śiva SOTRA VĀRTIKA (published) 2.
 VIVEKANJANA (known from reference)

 3. KAKṣYA STOTRA.
 The last mentioned work is attributed to Bhattadivāka ravatsa by Yogarāja in his commentary on Abhinava's Paramārtha Sāra P. 103, as the following quotation shows: